ce24resch11001-iith/wrf-playground/README.md

 # wrf-playground

-## WRF Workflows
+*Practical WRF Workflows for Atmospheric and Climate Research*

-A collection of practical, reproducible workflows for working with the Weather Research and Forecasting (WRF) model for atmospheric and climate research applications.
+A collection of practical, reproducible resources for working with the Weather Research and Forecasting (WRF) model in atmospheric and climate research.

-This repository serves as a hands-on reference for setting up, running, and analyzing WRF simulations based on real research workflows used in HPC and academic environments.
+This repository serves as a hands-on reference for setting up, running, and analyzing WRF simulations based on real-world research practices developed across Linux and high-performance computing (HPC) environments.

 ---